Mike Tyson vs. Evander Holyfield

 Mike Tyson vs. Evander Holyfield, billed as Finally, was a professional boxing match fought between Evander Holyfield and Mike Tyson for the WBA heavyweight championship on November 9, 1996, at the MGM Grand Garden Arena in Paradise, Nevada.
 The bout was Tyson's first defence of the WBA title that he had won from Bruce Seldon on September 7 of that year.

 The referee officiating the fight was Mitch Halpern.
 The fight was promoted by Don King Productions and carried on pay-per-view by Showtime.

 The bout was the first fight pitting the two boxers against each other and it would be followed up with a controversial rematch.

 Holyfield won by TKO in the eleventh round.

+1.6 million people paid for the pay-per-view broadcast of this event, grossing $80 million.

 Background

-Holyfield beat George Foreman and qualified for the 1984 Olympic team, while Tyson did not qualify, losing on points to Henry Tillman.
+In 1984, Holyfield qualified for the 1984 Summer Olympics team, while Tyson did not qualify, losing on points to Henry Tillman.

 Afterward, Tyson took steps to become a power in the heavyweight division while Holyfield went on to win the bronze medal in Los Angeles.
 In 1986, Tyson became the youngest fighter ever to win a world heavyweight championship when he knocked Trevor Berbick out in the second round to win the WBC title as part of an ongoing series of fights designed to unify the belts of the WBA, WBC, and the IBF and create an undisputed world champion.
 The next year, Tyson won the other two championships to become the first fighter since Leon Spinks to be an undisputed world heavyweight champion.

 Holyfield came up through the ranks of the cruiserweight division before making his name as a heavyweight.
-In what was still a relatively young division — having only been sanctioned as a title-holding weight class since 1979 — Holyfield quickly became its first undisputed champion when he won all three major sanctioning bodies' titles.
+In what was still a relatively young division, cruiserweight — having only been sanctioned as a title-holding weight class since 1979 — Holyfield quickly became its first undisputed champion when he won all three major sanctioning bodies' titles.
 He moved up to heavyweight in 1988 and continued to work his way up the rankings.
 By 1990, he was looking to challenge Tyson and after some hard negotiating the two fighters would agree to a fight later that year.

 Tyson's loss to Buster Douglas, which he had intended as a tune-up fight for the Holyfield match, derailed those plans.
 Holyfield was given the first shot at the new champion and won in a third-round knockout.
 Tyson, meanwhile, entered into a fight with Canadian heavyweight contender Donovan Ruddock with the winner to face Holyfield.
 However, a controversial ending to the fight, which Tyson won by technical knockout, led to an immediate rematch and further delayed the showdown between Tyson and Holyfield.
 After Tyson won decisively, a fight was signed for November 18, 1991.
 An injury and Tyson's subsequent conviction for rape in 1992 indefinitely shelved the fight, as Tyson was sentenced to six years in prison.